 2-Restart your device.

-3-If you are having this issue when you are connected to a Wi-Fi network, turn off your Wi-Fi and router.
+3-If you are having this issue when you connect to a Wi-Fi network, turn off your Wi-Fi and router.
 Close the Apple Music app.
 Then reset network settings by going to Settings > General > Reset > Reset Network Settings.
 Then restart your Wi-Fi and router.

-5-Force restart your iPhone or iPad.
+5-Force reset your iPhone or iPad.
 To do this, press and hold the Sleep and the home buttons at the same time until you see the Apple logo.

-Cannot Find a Way to Rate music after 9.3.1
+Cannot Find a Way to Rate music after iOS update

-Cannot Find “My Music” after the update to iOS 9.3.1
+Cannot Find “My Music” after an update or Apple Music Library Empty After iOS Update

-The is definitely an odd problem that we have seen after the iOS update.
+These are odd problems that our readers have seen after their iOS updates.
 Several people have provided different workarounds for this issue.
-The one that sticks out is the following:
+The ones that stick out are the following:

-Go to Settings>iTunes & App Store> And turn ‘Use Mobile Data’ off
+- Go to Settings>Apple ID Profile > iTunes & App Store> And turn ‘Use Mobile ( Cellular) Data’ off

-Also ensure that On your iPhone in Settings> Music check if you have iCloud Music Library turned on in order to see the music on your iPhone.
+- Check On your iPhone in Settings> Music, and that iCloud Music Library is turned on to see the music on your iPhone

 It seems there are some network settings the music app looks for and can’t find after an update.
 If you are still experiencing issues after the update, please try to Reset your network settings and give it a try.